Identification and Estimation in Many-to-one Two-sided Matching without Transfers: Data Construction

+Note that for the school attributes in \cref{tab:sumsch}, the following four variables are measured among the 2006 10th graders who are already in a secondary school in 2007: median parental income among students (in logarithm), fraction of female students, average composite score, and average mother's education.

-Finally, to finish our data preparation for estimation, missing values are imputed.
+Finally, missing values are imputed.
 For students, missing values for variable $X$ are imputed by matching the observations to a group of similar observations (similar in dimensions other than $X$), respectively.
 The missing values are then assigned the median values of $X$ for that matched group.
 For schools, missing values are replaced by analogous aggregated variables at the school level in 2008.